Categories

 • Is the space at atmospheric pressure?
 Yes.

 • Is the space likely to pose health and safety risks?
-No (answer taken from the code).
+No (answer taken from the code of practice).

 • Is the space NOT a mine shaft or mine?
 Yes.